Laser-induced alignment of nanoparticles and macromolecules for single-particle-imaging applications: Results

 \section{Results}

-The computed time-dependent degrees of laser-induced alignment of nanorods of three different sizes are shown in Fig. \ref{fig:nanorods} for 298~K and 4~K and alignment-laser peak intensities of $10^{11}\ldots10^{12}~\Wpcmcm$.
-Throughout this manuscript, nanorod sizes are represented as ($height$/nm, $diameter$/nm), with the calculations performed for \rodsize{10}{2}, \rodsize{50}{10}, \rodsize{100}{20}, respectively.
+The computed time-dependent degrees of laser-induced alignment of different nanorods are shown in \autoref{fig:nanorods} for different temperatures ($T$) and laser intensities ($I$).
+Throughout this manuscript, nanorod sizes are represented as ($\text{length}$/nm, $\text{diameter}$/nm), with the calculations performed for \rodsize{10}{2}, \rodsize{50}{10}, \rodsize{100}{20}.

-During the pulse and with particles initially at room temperature, the degree of alignment for all three particles' sizes, Fig.\ref{fig:nanorods} a, b, follows the temporal laser profile on the rising edge in a quasi-adiabatic fashion~\cite{Trippel:PRA89:051401R}.
+During the pulse and with particles initially at room temperature, the degree of alignment for all three particles, \autoref[a,~b]{fig:nanorods}, follows the temporal laser profile on the rising edge quasi adiabatically~\cite{Trippel:PRA89:051401R}.
 The smallest particle \rodsize{10}{2} exhibits the largest alignment of $\costhreeD=0.96$.

-However, the laser turn-off dynamics show considerable differences: The two larger nanorods exhibit permanent alignment after the laser pulse is turned off, whereas the small nanorod quasi-adiabatically follows the temporal laser profile to an isotropic field-free angular distribution, \ie, $\costhreeD=1/3$.
-This can be rationalized by comparing the rotation periods of the nanorods, \ie, the average time needed for each nanorod to rotate around its center of mass by \degree{360}, to the alignment-laser-pulse duration.
-The rotation periods depend on the temperature, because the initial phase space is assigned based on a corresponding Boltzmann distribution.
-For large nanorods at room temperature, the rotational periods are within 10~\us (\mbox{$\nu\approx100$~kHz}, $\omega\approx6.3\cdot10^{5}$~rad/s), which is three orders of magnitude larger than the pulse duration.
-Thus, these particles exhibit non-adiabatic alignment, resulting in a permanent alignment after the pulse is off, Fig. \ref{fig:nanorods} a, b.
-Already at low intensity, $I=10^{11}~\Wpcmcm$, the particles are confined even after the laser is off to fully rotate in a plane containing the laser polarization vector, corresponding to $\costhreeD=0.5$, Fig. \ref{fig:nanorods} a.
-Thus, no increase in the permanent alignment is possible at $I=10^{12}~\Wpcmcm$, Fig. \ref{fig:nanorods} b.
-For small nanorod, the rotational period reduces to 20~ns, which is comparable to the alignment-laser pulse duration.
-Thus, these particles exhibit quasi-adiabatic alignment~\cite{Trippel:MP111:1738, Trippel:PRA89:051401R} and no permanent alignment is observed after the pulse, Fig. \ref{fig:nanorods} a, b.
+The laser turn-off dynamics show considerable differences: The two larger nanorods exhibit permanent alignment after the laser pulse, whereas the small nanorod quasi-adiabatically follows the temporal laser profile to an isotropic field-free angular distribution $\costhreeD=1/3$.
+This can be rationalized by comparing the rotation periods, \ie, the temperature-dependent average time needed for each nanorod to rotate around its center of mass by \degree{360}, to the laser-pulse duration.
+For the largest nanorods at room temperature, the rotational periods are $\ordsim10~\us$ (\mbox{$\nu\approx100$~kHz}, $\omega\approx6.3\cdot10^{5}$~rad/s), three orders of magnitude larger than the pulse duration.
+These particles exhibit non-adiabatic dynamics with permanent alignment after the pulse is off, \autoref[a,~b]{fig:nanorods}.
+Already at low intensity, $I=10^{11}~\Wpcmcm$, these particles are confined to rotate in a plane containing the laser polarization vector, corresponding to $\costhreeD=0.5$, \autoref[a]{fig:nanorods}.
+No increase in the permanent alignment is possible at $I=10^{12}~\Wpcmcm$, \autoref[b]{fig:nanorods}.
+The small nanorod has a rotational period of $\ordsim20$~ns, comparable to the laser pulse duration, and a quasi-adiabatic response without permanent alignment is observed~\cite{Trippel:MP111:1738, Trippel:PRA89:051401R}, \autoref[a,~b]{fig:nanorods}.